academic-templates/tex-book-template/README.md

 5. Then click *OK*

-When editing the index with [Texmaker](https://en.wikipedia.org/wiki/Texmaker):
+When editing the book with [Texmaker](https://en.wikipedia.org/wiki/Texmaker):

 1. Open `main.tex`
 2. Go to the menu *Options*